Written by Ishaan Singh, a grade 12 student

 The number of reported cases of eco-anxiety have shown a gradual and dramatic increase in the last few years, as more and more young people have begun worrying about what their future and that of their future generations would look like.

 As someone who suffered from eco-anxiety, I can assure you that there is a way out.
 The summer of 2019 was a turning point for me as it was during that period that I witnessed three events, namely the terrifying water crisis in Chennai, record-breaking heat waves in European regions, and rapid melting of ice caps in Greenland, that forever changed how I looked at the world.
-What bothered me even more than witnessing these crises was the clearly visible or understood; obvious. carelessness and indifference of people towards these calamitous occurrences.
+What bothered me even more than witnessing these crises was the apparent carelessness and indifference of people towards these calamitous occurrences.

 It was clear that people had become so helpless that they were beginning to accept this doomed reality and went on with their lives as if the world around them wasn’t hurtling towards a catastrophe.
 It was then that I realized that I could no longer sit on my hands and that it was time to transform my anxiety into a catalyst for change.

 To tackle eco-anxiety, one must begin by acknowledging one’s feelings before taking any concrete action.

 Given below are some tried-and-tested and effective ways to manage eco-anxiety: